|Literacy Session||9.00am – 11.00am|

 |Afternoon Session||1.45pm – 3.15pm|

-During Term 1 Prep students do not attend school on Wednesdays.
+During Term 1 Prep students do not attend school on the following Wednesdays:

 This page contains information important for both commencing and continuing students.
 If you have a question which is not answered by any of the topics below, please don’t hesitate to contact the school on (03) 5389 1270.